Definition of 'downsizing'

 These examples have been automatically selected and may contain sensitive content.
 Read more…

 The worst part is always dealing with the problems of downsizing.
 Times, Sunday Times (2012)The vendors are downsizing because the garden is too large for them to manage.
 Times, Sunday Times (2008)His family has grown up and he and his wife are downsizing.
 Times, Sunday Times (2009)Growing numbers are downsizing to free up money to fund the move.
 The Sun (2016)This is the period when we look to downsizing to reset the balance of resources in the company.
 LIVING ON THE FAULT LINE, REVISED EDITION (2002)Is she looking forward to downsizing?
 Times, Sunday Times (2007)They like the idea of downsizing to a property with only 5.3 acres.
 Times, Sunday Times (2009)It is now preparing to cut another 10% of space by downsizing more shops.
 Times, Sunday Times (2013)Many of our clients are restructuring and downsizing, so we tend to see less headcount in our restaurants.
-Times, Sunday Times (2013)So what's the evidence and should women be downsizing and taking up yoga to preserve their fertility and sanity?
-Times, Sunday Times (2006)We compare the economics of downsizing with equity release, an alternative way of turning your home into a piggy bank.
+Times, Sunday Times (2013)We compare the economics of downsizing with equity release, an alternative way of turning your home into a piggy bank.
 Times, Sunday Times (2014)

 Trends of 'downsizing'

 Used Occasionally. downsizing is one of the 30000 most commonly used words in the Collins dictionary

 Definition of downsizing from the Collins English Dictionary

 5 unusual words & phrases to upgrade your World Cup 2018 banter

 Impress your friends, family and colleagues with this unusual collection of football lingo.

 Audrey Brow, Unicorn Farts & Space Grease: June’s Words in the News